Fullmeals.

 Step 3: Prepare Chutney Tempering

-Heat 1 teaspoon of oil in a small tempering pan over medium heat.
+Heat 1 teaspoon of oil in a small pan over medium heat.
 Add 1/2 teaspoon of mustard seeds and let them splutter.
 Once spluttering, add 2 whole dried red chilies and fry for a few seconds until they turn aromatic.
-Pour this hot tempering over the blended chutney and mix well.
+Pour this hot over the blended chutney and mix well.

 Step 4: Prepare Dosa Batter